• Skip to primary navigation

 2. Lower capex – As a result of its cloud-based integrated nature, SDWaaS reduces the amount of IT spend enterprises need to allocate to hardware appliances for the WAN, reducing capex.

-3. Lower opex – Reduced complexity and faster provisioning times means less IT hours need to be focused on maintaining and servicing the WAN.
+3. Lower opex – Reduced complexity and faster provisioning times means fewer IT hours need to be focused on maintaining and servicing the WAN.
 This reduces opex and allows enterprises to focus their human resources on core business tasks instead.

 The modern enterprise requires a WAN solution that is reliable, agile, and economical.
 MPLS and DIY SD-WAN fall short of meeting all these needs.
 Fortunately, SDWaaS is able to address these challenges and help enterprises future-proof their WAN.